stephenry/p/README.md

 ## Usage

 The environment has been specifically designed to operate within the provided [container](./.devcontainer/Dockerfile).
 All necessary tools (at fixed versions) are provided and configuration scripts are designed to search known locations in the filesystem for appropriate tools.
-The work/project is not designed for general consumption so no detailed instructions are provided.
+The work is not designed for general consumption so no detailed instructions are provided.
+But, if you're feeling adventurous:

+### Quick Start (in VS Code)
+1. Open in VS Code with Dev Containers extension.
+2. Reopen in container (it builds automatically).
+3. Build and run tests: `cmake --build build && ./build/test/driver --project=conv`

 ## License